tibbben/geospatial-visualization/lessons/lesson05.md

 total time 150 minutes.

-1. Housekeeping (2:40 pm - 10 min)
+1. Housekeeping (2:00 pm - 10 min)
+   -   next Field choices for three unit people
+   -   mostly presentations today
+       -   opportunity to share and learn (some overlap)
+       -   safe space to explore - they are drafts
+       -   criticism and questions welcome
+   -   some people last day today
+   -   thanks for reading and meetings - great work

-2. Student Presentations (2:50 - 120 minutes with break)
+2. Student Presentations (2:10 - 110 minutes with break)
    -   perhaps geocoding as a break??
    -   perhaps nicklaus as a break??
    -   perhaps lectures as a break??

-4. Final Lectures / Discussion (4:50 - 15 minutes)
+4. Lectures / Discussion (4:00 - 15 minutes)
-   -   Typography
    -   Symbology

-5. Final Exercises (5:05 - 10 minutes)
+5. Final Exercises (4:15 - 25 minutes)
-   -   creating data
-   -   editing data
+   -   joins based on column with census data

-8. Close (5:15 - 5 min)
+8. Close (4:40 - 5 min)